-• Distribution System Plan ("DSP") Implementation Progress
+Distribution System Plan ("DSP") Implementation Progress

-This Distributor Scorecard measure tracks the progress of Toronto Hydro's 2020-2024 Distribution System Plan.
+This metric tracks the progress of Toronto Hydro's 2020-2024 Distribution System Plan.
 Expressed as a percentage to completion, this metric calculates the actual cumulative annual capital expenditure relative to the aggregate approved five-year amounts accepted by the OEB in the utility's last major rate application, the 2020-2024 CIR Application.
-According to this methodology, 17% of the Distribution System Plan was implemented in 2020, the first year of the plan.
+According to this methodology, 36% of the Distribution System Plan was implemented as of 2021.